mattermost/mattermost-handbook/contributors/join-us/staff-recruiting.md

 The order of approval will follow:

-1. HR Director
+1. VP, HR
 2. Team MLT member
-3. Either CTO \(for R&D and Customer Engineer offers\) or CEO \(for all other offers\)
+3. CFO
+4. CEO

 After offer approval, the Recruiter, Team MLT member, or AA Interviewer will extend a verbal offer to the candidate.
-Upon verbal acceptance, the Director of HR will send the offer letter.
+Upon verbal acceptance, HR will send the offer letter.

 #### Extending an offer